UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_01.md

 Note:

-A tree is a type of structure with branches and nodes that is an effective way to visualize the process of decision making.

-A tree begins at the top which is called the ***root***.

-Each decision is called a ***node*** and they are connected by
-***branches***.
+Before we go forward with learning about decision tree classifiers and aggressors we need to understand the structure of a decision tree.
+Here is the key terminology that you will have to know:

+  - **Root**: Where we start making our conditions.
+  - **Branch**: A branch connects to the next node (statement).
+Each branch represents either true or false.
+  - **Internal node**: conditions within the tree.
+  - **Leaf**: the value predicted from the conditions.
+  - **Tree depth**: The longest path from the root to a leaf.

 With the decision tree algorithm in machine learning, the tree can have at most two **nodes** resulting from it, also known as **children**.

-A Decision Tree that only results in 2 children for each node takes on a specific named called a **Binary Decision Tree**.

-The maximum depth of a tree is somewhat like the “height” or how “tall” a tree stands.
-It refers to the length of the longest path from a root to a leaf.
+This tree would have a depth of 2.

 ---